 When traveling Nevada’s I-80 near Winnemucca and Lovelock, it’s nearly impossible to miss one giant, oddly shaped structure that will leave you scratching your head to say the very least.
 What is it?
-An enormous, handmade structure meticulously created by the late Fran Van Zant, aka Chief Thunder, over the course of several decades.
+An enormous, handmade structure meticulously created by the late Frank Van Zant, aka Chief Thunder, over the course of several decades.

 CHIEF THUNDER: A TRUE ECCENTRIC